Takeshi Aono

-Takeshi Aono (青野 武, Aono Takeshi) was a Japanese actor, voice actor and narrator from Asahikawa, Hokkaidō.
+Takeshi Aono (青野 武, Aono Takeshi) was a Japanese voice actor and narrator from Asahikawa, Hokkaidō.
 He was attached to Aoni Production at the time of his death.
 He graduated from Hokkaidō Asahikawa Higashi High School.

 Career

 Aono was most known for the roles of Shiro Sanada (Space Battleship Yamato), Rihaku (Fist of the North Star), Nurarihyon (GeGeGe no Kitaro), Piccolo Daimao and Kami-sama (Dragon Ball), Kumahachi Kumada (Kiteretsu Daihyakka), Dakuan (Ninja Scroll), Gen Fu (Dead or Alive), Dezsaras (Transformers: Victory), Jinpachi Mishima (Demon form) (Tekken 5/Tekken 5: Dark Resurrection) and Tomozō Sakura (Chibi Maruko-chan).
 In the live action field, Aono was the official dubbing artist of Joe Pesci and Christopher Lloyd.
 Aono was also known to appear in the first ten One Piece movies.
 He is also known to gamers as the voice of the diabolical Dr. Wily in the PlayStation-era Mega Man games, and Colonel Roy Campbell of the Metal Gear games.
 Aono is mostly remembered for his harsh voice for many Japanese anime series.